hydra3333/Import_EML_files_into_OUTLOOK_folder_tree/README.md

 6. Start the Immediate window by pressing control G
 7. Start the import by clicking into the Immediate Window by typing the word `menu` and pressing Enter
 8. It may take a few hours to import 5,000 or so .eml files ... the Immediate window only records the last 200 print statements, so perhaps look at it every 15 mins or so
+9. When finished, re-enable macro security ... do menu File, Options, Trust Center, Trust Center Settings, Macro Settings, select a higher setting such as only signed, OK

 Good Luck